rumit48/unity-text-typer/README.md

-TypeText
+TextTyper
 =========================

-TypeText is a text typing effect component for Unity.
+TextTyper is a text typing effect component for Unity.
 Adapted by RedBlueGames from synchrok's GitHub project (https://github.com/synchrok/TypeText).

 At a Glance
 -----------